DoTheEvo/Traefik-simplest-step-by-step/README.md

             entryPoint: web
     ```

-- **add port 443 and mount acme.json** in traefik-docker-compose.yml
+- **expose/map port 443 and mount acme.json** in traefik-docker-compose.yml

   Notice that acme.json is not :ro - read only